Latest Banking jobs » Major Risks in Banking Sector

 By thoroughly understanding the information presented in this piece, readers can gain valuable awareness and knowledge about the subject matter, which will undoubtedly prove beneficial in the General Awareness section of various banking and government recruitment examinations.
 The article aims to equip readers with a comprehensive understanding of the risks inherent in banking operations, encompassing the fundamental concepts and precise definitions of each risk type.

 In other words, Risks in the banking sector refer to the potential for unfavorable deviations from expected outcomes, arising from various uncertainties inherent to banking activities.
 These risks represent the possibility of losses or adverse impacts due to the divergence between actual and anticipated returns or results.
-Some of the major risks in banking sector encountered in the Indian banking are credit risk, market risk, operational risk, liquidity risk, business risk, reputational risk, and systemic risk.
+Some of the major risks in the banking sector encountered in Indian banking are credit risk, market risk, operational risk, liquidity risk, business risk, reputational risk, and systemic risk.

 For Example: The Punjab National Bank (PNB) faced a fraud amounting to Rs.
 11,400 crores.
 The risk category impacted by this incident includes credit risk, operational risk, and reputational damage.

-Types of Risks in Banking Sector
+Types of Risks in the Banking Sector

 The banking sector is exposed to various types of risks, which can have significant impacts on its operations, financial stability, and overall performance.
 Understanding and effectively managing these risks is crucial for maintaining a sound and resilient banking system.
 Here’s an overview of major risks in the banking sector, along with detailed explanations: